Cite evidence and reference specific parts of the research when giving feedback.

 Percentile ranking (0-100%)

 Judge the quality of the research heuristically.
-Consider all aspects of quality, credibility,
+Consider all aspects of quality, credibility, importance to knowledge production, and importance to practice.

 Do the authors do a good job of (i) stating their main questions and claims, (ii) providing strong evidence and powerful approaches to inform these, and (iii) correctly characterizing the nature of their evidence?